ANNMAINAWANGARI/deFilendingdapp/README.md

 1. Create a .env file that will store your private key and your Alchemy api key url.

-2. Copy your ABI file and your deployed smart contract address in the index.js file on the frontend.
+2. Copy your ABI file and your deployed smart contract address and in the index.js file on the frontend.